fedarko/sheepgut/README.md

 To avoid mixing the old analysis notebooks (that use _ad hoc_ code to do various tasks) with newer analyses (that use the actual strainFlye pipeline code), these "later" analyses are stored in the `sf-analyses` folder.

+**What's in this folder?**
+The `sf-analyses/chicken/` folder contains analyses of the chicken gut dataset;
+the `sf-analyses/sheep/` folder contains analyses of the sheep gut dataset.

 #### Installing strainFlye to run the analyses in `sf-analyses`